 The Maruti Swift has a clear advantage over the Ford Figo when it comes to exterior design.
 With modern elements like LED headlamps, LED daytime running LEDs, LED tail lights, pillar-mounted rear door handles and machined alloy wheels, the Swift is obviously the more attractive car in this comparison.
 Even without all that, the Swift is a natural winner with its sporty design.

 The Ford Figo looks a bit bland, as it lacks all of the aforementioned features and has a less youthful design in comparison.
 However, in the top-spec Titanium Blu trim, the Ford Figo comes with black alloy wheels, front grille, mirrors and roof, blue front fog lamp bezel, which raise the sportiness quotient a bit.

 With all black theme for the interior cabin with piano black inserts, both the Maruti Swift and Ford Figo look sporty on the inside.
-However, in comparison, the Maruti Swift looks more contemporary, thanks to a more modern looking instrument console with more informative MID in between, flat bottom steering wheel, better infotainment system and nicer-looking controls for the automatic climate control system.
+However, in comparison, the Maruti Swift looks more contemporary, thanks to a more modern-looking instrument console with more informative MID in between, flat-bottom steering wheel, a better infotainment system and nicer-looking controls for the automatic climate control system.

 Figo vs. Swift - Features

 While both the Maruti Baleno as well as Ford Figo do not create benchmarks in their segments when it comes to features, it is the Swift which gets more goodies in comparison.
 With the recent BS-VI update, the Ford Figo saw omission of a few features, especially in the Titanium variant, making it look even paler in comparison.

 On the outside, the Maruti Swift is blessed with LED projector headlamps and daytime running LEDs as well as LED tail lamps, all of which are missing in the Ford Figo.
 Both the hatchbacks get 15-inch alloy wheels, but only the Swift has machined ones.